carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 ![RStudio layout](../fig/02-rstudio.PNG)

-Once you open files, such as .Rmd files or .R files, an editor panel will also open in the top left.
+Once you open files, such as .qmd, .rmd or .R files, an editor panel will also open in the top left.

 ![RStudio layout with .R file open](../fig/02-rstudio-script.PNG)